DeDevsClub/dedevs-ui/.github/CONTRIBUTING.md

-# Contributing to DeDevs UI
+# Contributing to This Project

 Thank you for your interest in contributing!
 This document outlines the process for contributing to our project.